 This should be used for reference purposes and also to help candidates test themselves on past examination papers.

 Anyone wishing to operate goods vehicles for hire and reward both in the UK and abroad must obtain a standard international operator’s licence.
 To meet the professional competence requirements contained in the legislation a new entrant must gain the Operators’ Certificate of Professional Competence.
 You can gain your Operator CPC by passing the following exams.

-1) Road haulage multiple choice
+1) Road haulage or passenger transport multiple choice

-2) Road haulage case study
+2) Road haulage or passenger transport case study

 Multiple Choice Exam